Defining Data Visualisation

 It's not about data

 A visualisation should be driven not by the available data but by the surrounding context of the people and their stories.
-By losing sight of the context, a practitioner is at the risk of ignoring non-quantitative sources of information and its potential to add colour & richness to a visualisation.
+By losing sight of the context, a practitioner is at the risk of ignoring non-quantitative forms of knowledge and its potential to add nuance & richness to the work.
 Devoid of a narrative, a visualisation becomes flat & loses its capacity to invoke empathy.
 Data is a means to an end & is only as valuable as its ability to answer our questions about our world.

 It’s not about visualisation

 We navigate and understand the world through all our senses & not just the visual sense.
-An over emphasis on visualisation takes away other means of making data concrete & accessible to all our senses.
+An over emphasis on the visual alone obscures other means of making data tangible & accessible.
 The ambiguous, sensory, and emotional nature of the human experience compels us to look beyond objective & visual representation of data.
-While valuable and appealing to the eye, an over emphasis on the visual sense limits the work to flat forms devoid of material or space and a stunted notion of interactivity.
 A multi-sensory approach holds the potential to create visceral, intriguing, and more memorable experiences.